fulcrumresearch/fulcrumresearch.github.io/_posts/2025-10-22-introducing-orchestra-quibbler.md

 1. Iterate on the plan of a complex feature implementation and decompose it into bite sized subtasks
 2. Work on multiple independent features at the same time
 3. Implement features in a best-of-n style, where the designer merges the best result in after reviewing the code with you.
-4. Conduct automated quality or security review on multiple vulnerabilities
+4. Quickly review code with higher trust using our monitor

 ## Looking Ahead